twood02/webtemplate/index.md

 ## Announcements ##
  - The rest of the semester after Spring Break will all be done online.
 Please contact the instructors if you have any difficulties or concerns!
- - The networking midterm will be on Tuesday 2/25
- - Tech Blog due Thursday 2/20
- - The [Reliable UDP](/assignments/reliable-udp)  Assignment is due Sunday 2/2 at 11:59PM
+Please continue to reserve 10-12:30 on Tuesdays for this class, although most weeks we will try to have our online meeting shorter than that.

 ## Class Resources ##
  - [AWS Educate](https://www.awseducate.com)